In October 2017 students from third to sixth grade of the Japanese school in Cairo visited the Grand Egyptian Museum Conservation Center (GEM-CC).

 Through this visit many of the students have shown interest in Archaeology and Conservation, and asked a lot of questions and Ms. Nishisaka and the project experts Mr. Okada, Ms. Yokoyama and Ms. Shibata answered them thoroughly.

-Later we received a pleasantly surprise from the students, they wrote us letters about what was interesting and what they liked, so we wonder if we can see them again as conservators in the future.
+Later we received a pleasant surprise from the students, they wrote us letters about what was interesting and what they liked, so we wonder if we can see them again as conservators in the future.